Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective: Preliminaries

 In practice, the explanation extractor $\DET$ outputs per-edge \textit{\textbf{relevance scores}} $p_{uv} \in \bbR$, which are translated into an edge-induced subgraph $R$ via thresholding \citep{yu2022improving} or top-$k$ selection \citep{miao2022interpretable, chen2024howinterpretable}.
-While we focus on per-edge relevance scores due to their widespread use, our results equally apply to per-node relevance scores \citep{miao2022interpretable}.
+While we focus on per-edge relevance scores due to their widespread use, our results equally apply to per-node relevance scores.

-Approaches for training \SEGNNs are designed to extract an interpretable subgraph that suffices to produce the target prediction, often formalized in terms of sparsity regularization (Sparsity) \citep{lin2020graph, serra2022learning} or the Information Bottleneck (IB) \citep{Tishby2000TheIB}.
+Approaches for training \SEGNNs are designed to extract an interpretable subgraph that suffices to produce the target prediction, often formalized in terms of sparsity regularization (Sparsity) \cite{lin2020graph, serra2022learning} or the Information Bottleneck (IB) \cite{Tishby2000TheIB}.
 Since the exact IB is intractable and difficult to estimate \citep{kraskov2004estimating, mcallester2020formal}, common approaches devise bounds on the divergence between the relevance scores and an uninformative prior controlled by the parameter $r \in [0,1]$ \citep{miao2022interpretable, miao2022interpretablerandom}.
 This work focuses on representative training objectives for both Sparsity- and IB-based \SEGNNs, indicated in \cref{tab:taxonomy-loss}.

 \textbf{Logical classifiers}.
-We will use basic concepts from First-Order Logic (FOL) as described in \citet{barcelo2020logical} and \citet{grohe2021logic}, and use $E(x,y)$ to denote an undirected edge between $x$ and $y$.
+To prove our theoretical results, we will use basic concepts from First-Order Logic (FOL) as described in \citet{barcelo2020logical} and \citet{grohe2021logic}, and use $E(x,y)$ to denote an undirected edge between $x$ and $y$.
 A FOL boolean classifier is a FOL sentence $\Phi$ that labels an instance $G$ positively if $G\models \Phi$ and negatively otherwise.
-We present two examples of FOL classifiers that will be relevant to our discussion: $\exists x \exists y.
+For ease of discussion, we fix two FOL classifiers that will be used to provide examples and intuition in the remainder of the paper: $\exists x \exists y.
 E(x,y)$ classifies a graph positively if it has an edge, while $\forall x \exists y.
 E(x,y)$ when it has no isolated nodes.
 Note that both can be expressed by a GNN, as they are in the logical fragment $\mathrm{C}^2$ (see Theorem IX.3 in \citet{grohe2021logic}).
 We say that two classifiers are distinct if there exists at least one instance where their predictions differ.
 Although most of our results discuss general graph classifiers, they equally apply to the specific case of GNNs.